petern2599/Tensorflow-and-Keras/README.md

 ![Figure 2022-12-18 182514 (0)](https://user-images.githubusercontent.com/42896783/211400662-7f7fd69c-6d10-4492-9c82-25fc5f888c18.png)

 ## Frozen Dessert Production RNN Regression
-A data set is obtained from Federal Reserve Economic Data which contains data on the production of ice cream and frozen desserts. is used to fit a recurrent neural network (RNN) model with TensorFlow and Keras to predict values in a sequence and forecast future data in monthly retail sales.
+A data set is obtained from Federal Reserve Economic Data which contains data on the production of ice cream and frozen desserts.
+This is used to fit a recurrent neural network (RNN) model with TensorFlow and Keras to predict values in a sequence and forecast future data in monthly retail sales.

 Dataset Source: [Source](https://fred.stlouisfed.org/series/IPN31152N)